-(1) An Advisory Committee which shall assist the Council [and the Mixed Committee] in the preparation of the appointment of Judges of the Court shall be set up.

-(2) The Advisory Committee shall comprise practitioners in patent law and patent litigation with the highest recognised competence.
-They shall be appointed by the Council [and the Mixed Committee] for a term of six years and may be re-appointed.(3) The composition of the Advisory Committee shall ensure a broad range of relevant expertise and the broadest possible geographic distribution within the territory of the Contracting Parties.

-(4) The Advisory Committee shall elect a chairperson from among its members.
+- (1) An Advisory Committee shall be set up.
+It shall assist the Council and the Mixed Committee in the preparation of the appointment of the judges of the Court. - (2) The Advisory Committee shall comprise patent judges and practitioners in patent law and patent litigation with the highest recognised competence.
+They shall be appointed, in accordance with the procedure laid down the Statute, for a term of six years.
+They may be re-appointed. - (3) The composition of the Advisory Committee shall ensure a broad range of relevant expertise and the broadest possible geographic distribution within the territory of the Contracting Parties. - (4) The Advisory Committee shall elect a chairperson from among its members.
 It shall adopt its rules of procedure.